Magnetic ground state of a Jeff = 1/2 based frustrated triangular lattice antiferromagnet: Summary

 \section{Summary}

-To summarize, we have successfully synthesized polycrystalline Ba$_4$YbReWO$_{12}$ and conducted comprehensive investigations of its magnetic ground state through magnetization, specific heat and $\mu$SR techniques.
-Structural characterization confirms its crystallization in $R\Bar{3}m$ space group, where Yb$^{3+}$ ions are decorated on a triangular spin lattice.
-The reduced magnetic moment and entropy in the specific heat are consistent with the realization of a $J_\textnormal{eff}=1/2$ Kramers doublet ground state that govern the low temperature physics of this frustrated magnet.
-Furthermore, our $\mu$SR measurements indicate a substantial energy gap of 278 K separating the lowest Kramer doublet ground state from the first excited state.
-The Curie-Weiss fit to the magnetic susceptibility at low temperatures reveals the dominant antiferromagnetic exchange interaction between the $J_\textnormal{eff}=1/2$ moments.
-The emergence of metamagnetic-like transition are observed in the magnetic isotherms below 1 K. The zero-field specific heat reveals magnetic ordering at 90 mK, likely driven by finite interlayer interactions.
-However, the absence of oscillation or 1/3 tail in muon asymmetry is indicative of the coexistence of static and slowly fluctuating spins down to 43 mK.
-Moreover, gaining a deeper understanding of the nature of magnetic ordering by using high-quality single crystals through other microscopic probes such as neutron diffraction and inelastic neutron scattering remain a subject for future investigation.
+To summarize, we have successfully synthesized polycrystalline Ba$_4$YbReWO$_{12}$ and conducted investigations of its magnetic ground state through magnetization, specific heat and $\mu$SR techniques.
+Structural characterization confirms its crystallization in $R\Bar{3}m$ space group, where Yb$^{3+}$ ions constitute a triangular spin lattice. {The reduced magnetic moment obtained from the CW-fit to the low temperature inverse susceptibility suggests the formation of Kramers doublet state.
+This is further supported by the entropy release calculated from the specific heat measurements in magnetic field.} Furthermore, our $\mu$SR measurements indicate a substantial energy gap of 278 K separating the lowest Kramers doublet ground state from the first excited state.
+The Curie-Weiss fit to the magnetic susceptibility at low temperatures reveals {a weak} antiferromagnetic exchange interaction {that is supported by the fit of the zero field magnetic specific heat with the $J_1-J_2$ model with the nearest neighbor exchange interaction $J_1=-0.197$ K between the $J_\textnormal{eff}=1/2$ moments, which is }{typical of 4$f$ ion based magnets}.
+The emergence of metamagnetic-like transition are observed in the magnetic isotherms below 1 K, { possibly due to the transition from singlet to triplet state owing to the effect of disorder.} The zero-field specific heat reveals {no signature of magnetic ordering down to 56 mK.
+The zero-field specific heat shows a broad maximum at ~ 90 mK, which is typical behavior in low-dimensional frustrated magnets suggesting a disordered ground state with short-range spin correlations.
+The absence of oscillations or a 1/3 tail in muon asymmetry down to 43 mK adds further credence to a disordered ground state in this frustrated $J_\text{eff}=1/2$ triangular lattice antiferromagnet.} Moreover, gaining a deeper understanding of the nature of magnetic {correlations} by using high-quality single crystals through other microscopic probes such as neutron diffraction and inelastic neutron scattering remain a subject for future investigation.
 A delicate interplay between competing degrees of freedom in the rare-earth ion-based frustrated triangular lattice antiferromagnet Ba$_4$\textit{R}ReWO$_{12}$ (\textit{R}=rare-earth) offers a promising ground to realize exotic quantum phenomena and establish realistic Hamiltonian that may broaden our understanding of complex ground states in frustrated quantum magnets.